oqolarte/oblong/content/project/old-computer.md

 I still use my four-year old phone during this project, but mainly for keeping in touch with friends and family.
-By today's standards, that too is an old computer.
+By today's standards, that too is an old computing device.

-So, in line with the project's theme, below is a short list of my device's noteworthy specs.
+So, in line with the project's theme, below is a short list of my device's noteworthy specs, followed by some of the tools that I use regularly.

 ### Hardware
 - Phone: Samsung A7 (2017)
 - Chipset: Exynos 7880 (14 nm)
+- Memory: 32Gb internal storage, 3Gb RAM
 - CPU: Octa-core 1.9 GHz Cortex-A53
 - Main Camera: 16 MP, f/1.9, 27mm (wide), AF
 - Selfie Camera: 16 MP, f/1.9, 26mm (wide), 1/3.06", 1.0µm